What should you ask the printer?

 - Do you offer gradient to halftone conversions?

-What is the live area of the advertisement?
+What is the maximum number of spot colors?